I try to keep all my reviews up to date. This Convertbox review was last updated February 2024 with the latest news and product updates.

 ConvertBox is a really nice tool that I discovered more than a year ago when looking for a piece of software to manage all my lead generation efforts.

-Basically, ConvertBox makes it super simple to create any kind of pop-ups on your website, to capture people’s e-mail, or to send them to special promotions.
+Basically, ConvertBox makes it super simple to create any kind of pop-up on your website, to capture people’s e-mail, or to send them special promotions.

 It’s really interesting for many reasons: it’s very simple yet powerful, and it has very good integrations with your CRM of choice.

 Here, you can see a bunch of examples of the lead gen boxes you can create with it:

 you can make a small chat box with boxes that will appear on the bottom right or bottom left of your page.

 But it also supports other kinds of modals like sticky bars that will always remain visible on top of your website pages.